 Are you able to produce our wedding on DVD?

 I have stopped producing weddings on DVD and Blu-ray as I believe this format to be a poor technology.
 When DVD first came out in the late 1990s we were watching on smaller televisions and the quality was great compared to VHS.
 Roll forward nearly twenty years and most of us are watching on larger HD screens and a DVD picture appears pixelated compared to what we’re now used to.
 I film and edit weddings in HD and it makes me sad to think of the clarity and detail which is lost when transferred to DVD.
 Imagine how easily a disc scratches or deteriorates through wear and tear.
 That’s it, your investment gone forever.
 A digital file secures you for the future.
 Plug the USB directly into your television to watch in the full original HD quality.
-Make a copy for everyone in your family, back up to your computer, upload to cloud storage and burn as many copies to DVD as you like, you can buy a DVD recorder on amazon for as little as £10.
+Make a copy for everyone in your family, back up to your computer, upload to cloud storage and burn as many copies to DVD as you like, you can buy an external USB DVD recorder on amazon for as little as £10.

 What cameras do you use?